Today we have a guest post from Larry Cicchiello, who is the successful author of “Excellent Baseball Coaching: 30 Seconds Away.”

 When you have figured out what the mechanical problem is, you can make good use of the “soft toss drill” so you can repeat the rediscovered proper way many, many times.
 You can get many repetitions without even being at the ball park and making good use of the “soft toss” will speed up the time it takes to get back on the right track.
 You can hit a hundred balls in no time at all.

-One of the better baseball coaching tips to remember is that all players go through hitting slumps.
+One of the better baseball coaching tips to remember is that all players deal with this issue, even the best in the world.
 Hang in there, get to work and you will get back on the right track.

 To get more great tips go to: http://www.LarryBaseball.com